TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 <sup>10</sup> Sending an error status bit to the database ensures any repairs or maintainance is handled in a timely manner, increasing reliability of the system.

-<sup>11</sup> Attempting to operate the system in temperature ranges exceeding the devices' temperature limits may cause permanent, irreprable damages to the electronics.
+<sup>11</sup> Attempting to operate the system in temperature ranges exceeding the devices' temperature limits may cause permanent, irreparable damages to the electronics.

 ## Design Theory